top of page

 Click here to learn about parental leave in Ontario.

 Claiming adoption practitioner fees as a medical benefit:

 Ontario adoption practitioners must have a Master's degree in social work (MSW) and be a Registered Social Worker (RSW).

-If you have supplemental medical insurance, check with your provider to see if you have coverage for the services of a MSW, RSW.
+If you have supplemental medical insurance, check with your provider to see if you have coverage for the services of an MSW or RSW.

-Adoption Grants: Some employers offer their employees additional benefits during or following the adoption process.
+Adoption Grants: Some employers offer employees additional benefits during or following the adoption process.
 Check with your organization's HR department to see if you qualify.

 Pre- and post-adoption medical assessments (for international adoptions) are available at St. Michael's Hospital through the Immigrant Health and Infectious Disease Clinic: click here for more information.